Tutorial 4: Build a zkApp UI in the Browser with React

 $ npm run build

-If you were to make your own zkApp outside of this tutorial, you edit files in the contracts
+If you were to make your own zkApp outside of this tutorial, you edit files in the contracts folder and then rebuild the contract before accessing it from your UI.

 Implement the UI